ptv-0/klon/README.md

 [Fonts](./_art/fonts/) are licensed under [SIL Open Font License, Version 1.1](https://openfontlicense.org/open-font-license-official-text/).

+<a target="_blank" href="https://icons8.com/icon/83172/folder">Folder</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a> and modified by me.

-All the files, code and images not mentioned abore are licensed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.en) License.
+All the files, code and images not mentioned above are licensed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.en) License.